Naval Systems

 Moma class (Project 861M) intelligence ship

 The Moma class (Project 861M) is a Soviet and Russian signals-intelligence ship conversion of Polish-built Project 861 survey vessels from Stocznia Polnocna in Gdansk.
-The class was converted for electronic intelligence work from 1970 onward, retained light self-defense armament, and included ships such as Liman and Kildin that remained in Russian service for decades.
+The class was converted for electronic intelligence work from 1970 onward, retained light self-defense armament, and included ships such as Liman and Kildin that were later reported in Russian naval intelligence activity around Syria and Tartus.

 Profile